-SAN FRANCISCO, CA (October 27, 2020) — The San Francisco Museum of Modern Art (SFMOMA) presents a vibrant range of timely exhibitions this winter, including work by 15 local and international contemporary artists, all opening December 19, 2020.
+SAN FRANCISCO, CA (October 27, 2020; updated December 21, 2020) — The San Francisco Museum of Modern Art (SFMOMA) presents a vibrant range of timely exhibitions, including work by 15 local and international contemporary artists, once the museum is permitted to safely reopen to the public in 2021.
 Bay Area artists are front and center in SFMOMA’s series of large-scale wall commissions titled Bay Area Walls — which continues with projects by Erina Alejo, Adrian L. Burrell and Liz Hernández — and Close to Home: Creativity in Crisis features seven Bay Area artists’ responses to the COVID-19 pandemic.
 Meanwhile, Off the Wall engages five international contemporary artists who are challenging traditional notions of photography and the ways it is presented.
 These thought-provoking exhibitions underscore the museum’s commitment to living artists and the art of our time.

 “Engaging with and celebrating living artists is key to our mission at SFMOMA,” said Janet Bishop, Thomas Weisel Family Chief Curator and Curator of Painting and Sculpture at SFMOMA.
 “These timely projects and exhibitions help us reflect on this current moment in our history, and connect us with the vital power and resilience of art.”